idkjs/old-code-update/UPDATING.md

 # Working Through Errors

-The first error we see is stupid, `Error: Unbound module ReactCompat`.
+The first error we see is knuckleheadish: `Error: Unbound module ReactCompat`.

-When we install the two lib, `reason-react-compat` and `reason-react-updates` we forgot to add them to `bsconfig.json`.
+When we installed the two libs, `reason-react-compat` and `reason-react-update` I forgot to add them to `bsconfig.json`.
 I used to have a script in my dotfiles that handled this, then I accidently deleted them.
-And now thanks [learning in public](https://www.swyx.io/writing/learn-in-public/), I figured I should go ahead and figure it out again so you can use it too.
+And now thanks to [learning in public](https://www.swyx.io/writing/learn-in-public/), I figured I should go ahead and figure it out again so you can use it too.

 ```sh
 # script to add dependency to `packag.json.dependecies` and `bsconfig.[bs-dependencies]`